Our Kaolin products are used in hundreds of applications. Let us help you find the exact Burgess Pigment product for your needs.Access Product Finder

 Vapor density (Air=1): No Vapor

-Persistence and degradability: This product is made from a naturally occurring, abundant, innocuous mineral.
+Persistence and degradability: N/A. This product is made from a naturally occurring, abundant, innocuous mineral.

 Bioaccumulative potential: No data available.
 This product is not expected to accumulate in biota.

-UN or DOT Hazard Classification: Not a hazardous material as defined under national / international road, rail, sea and air transport regulations
+UN or DOT number and proper name: N/A. Not a hazardous material as defined under national / international road, rail, sea and air transport regulations

-Label Required: Use original label including all warnings.
+Label required: Use original label including precautionary statement.
 When disposing of this material in its pure form use a 'Non-Hazardous Waste' label.

 U.S. Federal Regulations